OpenNLG/OpenBA/README.md

 | OpenBT5 | 15B | 23.3 | 37.4  |
 ## Usage
 ### DEMO
-First you should install the requirements as below:
+You should first install the requirements below:
 ```bash
 pip install transformers torch>=2.0 sentencepiece
 ```

 For inference, note that we restore the task token `<S>` and special token `<extra_id_0>` in length adaptation and fine-tuning stage, so you may format your instruction input as `<S> {your input} <extra_id_0>` to get a better answer.

 Below is a sentence completion example using `OpenBT5-LM`.
 ```python